12 Ways to Incorporate Types of Chocolate Into Your Wedding

 11. Serve a chocolate signature cocktail.

 Ask your bartender to create a fun, specialty cocktail for your wedding reception for your attendees to enjoy as they dance the night away.
 It’s even better when it’s topped with a chocolate chip cookie!
-Offer a nonalcoholic version, too, which will delight all of your guests as they sip away.
+Offer a nonalcoholic version, too, which will delight all your guests as they sip.

 Signature Cocktail Chocolate Wedding | Hill City Bride